MalcolmSlaney/CrossCountryStats/README.md

 and can be used to adjust expected race times across courses.
 For example, course A might be 1.1 times harder than course B, and thus the expected times for course A will be 10% higher.
-The final results are here:
+The final results are here.
+You can click on a column header to sort the table by that column.

   * [Course difficulties for all California](https://www.slaney.org/malcolm/tmp/CrossCountryResults/course_difficulties.html),
   * [Course difficulties local to the Bay Area Peninsula](https://www.slaney.org/malcolm/tmp/CrossCountryResults/course_difficulties_local.html).